Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-01.md

 ```

 ### Configure your experiment
-The various parameters controlling the execution of an experiment can be defined _via_ the command line, or _via_ a _configuration file_
+The various parameters controlling the execution of an experiment can be defined _via_ the command line, or _via_ a _configuration file_.
 Open the experiment configuration file [demo_hello_world.yaml](../../shrike-examples/pipelines/config/experiments/demo_hello_world.yaml) that has already been prepared for you.
 Adjust the `run.experiment_name` parameter to give your experiment a meaningful name.

 ### Submit your experiment